Place based planning

 Working in partnership, it involves Council and the community identifying physical and social assets that are unique to a locality and capitalising on these to create distinctive places that are sustainable.

-Place Based Planning enables the community to engage all of Council’s services and gain support to develop a comprehensive response to the community’s current needs and future aspirations.
+Led by the community, Place Based Planning enables the community to engage all of Council’s services and gain support to develop a comprehensive response to their current needs and future aspirations.

 Our Community Engagement team will coordinate all relevant Council services to offer strategic and operational advice on concepts being developed, or needs that have been identified within the community.